emacs-exordium/exordium/README.md

   inside Emacs.
 One trick to fix it is to make powerline be the last thing you enable in your config.
 For this, add `(setq *init-enabled-powerline* nil)` in your `pref.el`, and add `(require 'init-powerline)` in your `after-init.el`.
-If this still does not work, keep Powerline disabled and add this function in your `after-init.el`:
+If this still does not work, keep Powerline disabled and start it manually with this function in your `after-init.el`:

 ```lisp
 (defun powerline ()